HeleneHjort/Socialdata/Analysis.md

        width="900"
        height="600"
 />
-    <figcaption>Fig 15: People involved in startups typically have a high-level degree from an Ivy League university.</figcaption>
+    <figcaption>Fig 15: There is a strong correlation between the type of enterprise and the type of education.</figcaption>
 </figure>

 In conclusion, education can be a significant factor in a startup's success, particularly in top management positions, where having a business degree, such as an MBA, is common.
 Furthermore, the educational institution from which one graduates plays a role in the startup world.
 Overall, the plot and figure illustrate the importance of education and its potential impact on the success of startups.

-# Summing Up: Is it Possible to Crack the Startup Code?
+# Is it Possible to Crack the Startup Code?

 Is it the city that gives birth to startups, or do startups move to the city?
 And can we find the explanation of which factors the company's success depends on?
 The startup landscape is of a complex size.
 No size fits all, and there is no recipe for a successful startup.
 However, big cities attract more startups due to the availability of more opportunities, resources, and a larger network.
 Furthermore, startups often bring new technologies and innovative solutions to existing problems, which can benefit the wider community.
 California and New York are the primary hubs of startup activity, with Silicon Valley and Los Angeles being the most significant in California.
 The startup ecosystem in a city is complex, and the relationship between startups and cities is multifaceted.
 The nature of startup companies can vary significantly based on location, such as in Silicon Valley, where tech startups take up the majority.
 Therefore, new founders can reach advantages if they research the type of environment in a city before deciding where to start their business, as this can impact future success.
 Summing up, it was not found with certainty whether the city gives birth to startups or if startups move to the city, but your chance of success is better in a big city and with an education, as both expand your options.